Pybounce/spiky_situation/README2.md

   - Due to the system ordering and the adding/removing of the InstantKiller component
   - Recommend just create an insert/remove after x seconds since making it frame perfect is not going well.
 - Interval blocks don't start transparent even when they're suppose to (the variant)
+- Running out lives crashes the game due to a resource not existing
+- SOMETIMES when the player dies they do not respawn

 #### Gamemodes